JurasskPark/RapidScada_v6/SharewareDrivers/ScadaAdmin/TrendJP/README.md

 - Релиз.
 ---------------------------------------------------------------------------

+ExtTrendJP Library (6.3.0.1)
+- Correction of errors in the library's graphic design.
+ExtTrendJP Library (6.3.0.0)
+- Migration from Net Core 6.0 to Net Core 8.0.
 ExtTrendJP  library (6.1.1.3)
 - Correction of minor bugs and errors with changing archive properties.
 ExtTrendJP  library (6.1.1.2)